 - Unstyled lists are indented and do not use styled icons.

 - Select unordered or ordered from the block settings in the top toolbar.

 - Create sublists by indenting an existing list item.
 Place the cursor in front of the list item you wish to indent and select Indent list item in the top toolbar.
 If you decide a sub-list belongs as a new list item, you can select Outdent list item.

-You can easily transform blocks from one type to another (e.g., from a paragraph block into a list block and back) using the transform icon.
+You can easily change some blocks from one type to another — e.g., from a paragraph block into a list block and back — using the transform option.

 - Hover over the block icon (the first icon) in the top toolbar until you see the Change block type or style icon (looks like a pair of arrows).
 Click the icon.